EKA2L1/EKA2L1/README.md

             * After being converted to IDT, there will be a parser that parse the IDT file, to generate correspond HLE header and source for that library.

 - Intepreter
     * Need help to write a ARMv6 Intepreter.
-I intend to use Dynarmic, but some instructions are not done yet, so if one is unavail, the intepreter will take the JIT job from there
+I intend to use Dynarmic along.

 - Leave and trap
     * Need help implement them?